Redistribution (Australia): Queensland

 A scheduled redistribution began in Queensland on 6 January 2017, and was finalised on 27 March 2018.
 Changes were made to the boundaries of 18 of Queensland's 30 electoral divisions, and no division names were changed.

 The next scheduled redistribution was supposed to begin within 30 days from 27 March 2025, seven years after the previous redistribution.
 However, under Section 59(3) of the Commonwealth Electoral Act 1918, as the date fell within the last 12 months of the 47th Parliament (due to expire 25 July 2025), the redistribution was deferred to after the 2025 election.
 It would have commenced within 30 days after the start of the 48th Parliament (22 July 2025) in accordance with Commonwealth Electoral Act 1918.
 In August 2025, Electoral Commission deemed that the seat entitlement for Queensland might change.
-In accordance with Section 59(5) of the act, the redistribution was further deferred to July-August 2026 when the final seat entitlement could be confirmed.
+In accordance with Section 59(5) of the act, the redistribution would be further deferred to July-August 2026 when the final seat entitlement could be confirmed.
+The redistribution finally began on 28 July 2026 following confirmation that the seat entitlement would not change.